ANCHOR 7 OF 8

 What This Anchor Might Unlock

-• A new quality of honesty and intimacy in your relationship, the kind that is only available when the real things can be spoken.
+• A more honest and intimate quality in the relationship, the kind that is only available when the real things can be spoken.

 A Reflection to Sit With

 Is there something your loved one has tried to bring up about what lies ahead that you have redirected?
-What would happen, for them, for you, for the relationship, if the next time it came up, you stayed with it instead of moving away?
+What would happen, for them and for you and for the relationship between you, if the next time it came up you stayed with it instead of moving away?

 Explore All Eight Anchors